venushadilshan/venushadilshan/README.md

 - 📚  I am just current doing my bachelor degree
 - 🎈  Founder of ICT Guru App
-- ✨ Inspired by myslef
+- ✨ Inspired by myself
-- 💙 Falling love with "React"
+- 💙 Falling in love with "React"

 ### Connect with me:  🙌🏻